AlessandroCaula/restart-raycast/README.md

 ## Usage

-1. Clone the repository locally on your computer.
+1. Clone or download the repository locally on your computer.

 2. Open Raycast and choose **Import Extension**.